Shattering Case Interview Myths with Data

 Good candidates are consistent

 Good candidates prepare well and are consistently strong performers from the very first session.
-Though there are situations where candidates start poorly and steadily improve, that is more an exception than the rule
+Though there are situations where candidates start poorly and steadily improve, that is more an exception than the rule.
+It is very rare for a participant to dramatically improve.

 Notes: Session 1 – 4 are resume sessions and candidates were not scored on cases, but resume improvement.
 A single average score was assigned to all 4 resume sessions.
 Session 9, the big spike in the middle, was not a case score but performance on the debriefing call and should be ignored.